Stock Number: 70750

 Dense pyramidal to columnar habit with broadly fan-shaped fans showing white-gold winter color, a lace like effect is given by tip needles often being darker than interior ones.
 Dense coral like foliage perfect with other conifers as the soft pastel hued coloration remains quite distinct from the gold and the silvery w...

-A vertical pyramidal golden evergreen with coral like flat fans of very fine foliage giving a beautifully ferny aspect to this slow growing clone--usually attaining a height of ten feet in ten years.
+A vertical pyramidal golden evergreen with coral like curved fans of very fine foliage giving a beautifully ferny aspect to this slow growing clone--usually attaining a height of ten feet in ten years.
+Bronzy winter tones.
+These are overgrown plants.

 "Golden Oriental Arborvitae" Broad oval habit with irregular upright branches deep green tipped bright yellow turning dusky amesthest-tan in winter.
 In time, becomes a major tree.